Understanding the Design-Space of Sparse/Dense Multiphase GNN dataflows on Spatial Accelerators: Quantitative Analysis and Case Studies

 \squishlist

+\item SP2 (High T\textunderscore V) performs well in most cases since parallelization of the vertices leads to reduced redistribution overhead.
+However, for HF datasets, extremely high T\textunderscore V can lead to delays since the performance is limited by a dense row (with large number of non-zeros) as demonstrated in SPhighV dataflow.
+Such dense row is referred to as "evil row" in AWB-GCN~\cite{geng2019awb}.

-\item \textbf{For Collab, spatial reduction (N\textsubscript{s}) in general performs much better than temporal reduction (N\textsubscript{t}), since Collab is densely connected,} {for Imdb, the performance is similar which means optimal is between 1 and 10}, for other datasets, since they are sparse, optimal T\textunderscore N is low.
+\item For Collab and Imdb (HE category) spatial Aggregation, in general performs much better than temporal, because they are densely connected.
+For other datasets, since they are sparse, optimal T\textunderscore N is low.